 Solar powered drag strip racing car.
 3.51 seconds for 20ft.

-This page is all about our entry in the dragster solar powered model racing car Grand Prix held at the Design Engineering exhibition at the National Exhibition Centre Birmingham.
+This page is all about our entry in the dragster solar powered model racing car Grand Prix held at the Design Engineering Exhibition, 5-7 Dec 1978, at the National Exhibition Centre Birmingham.

 The Design Engineering magazine, together with the exhibition organisers, organised the competition to stimulate creativity and ingenuity amongst the readers of the magazine.